Beaufort Castle, Lebanon: Modern era

 The castle's strategic location, which affords a view of much of southern Lebanon and northern Israel, has caused it to be a focus for recent conflicts.
 The Palestine Liberation Organization (PLO) held the castle from 1976 onwards, during the Lebanese Civil War and consequentially it was attacked dozens of times by Israeli forces in the space of five years.
 On 6 June 1982, at the start of Operation Peace for Galilee (the 1982 Lebanon War), the PLO position on Beaufort Castle was heavily shelled by the Israelis before it was captured by the Israeli forces two days later in the Battle of the Beaufort.
-The fighting caused damage to the castle, and in the aftermath the Israeli army adapted the site for their own use by building a large forward operations base adjacent to the fort's western wall - as a result of prior presence of PLO and the fear of IEDs, Israeli soldiers manning the base were allowed to tour the upper floors of the fortress but prevented from accessing the lower parts.
+The fighting caused damage to the castle, and in the aftermath the Israeli army adapted the site for their own use by building a large forward operations base adjacent to the fort's western wall.
+As a result of the prior presence of the PLO and the fear of IEDs, Israeli soldiers manning the base were allowed to tour the upper floors of the fortress but prevented from accessing the lower parts.
+During the 18 years of occupation, the Beaufort castle, along with the Israeli forces, was heavily shelled by the PLO and Hezbollah.
+Numerous attempts were made to recapture it, primarily through the use of suicide bombings and mortars.
 In 2000 the Israeli army left Beaufort, altogether demolishing the base.
 The IDF occupation of Beaufort provides the basis of the Israeli film Beaufort, although the film itself was shot on the Golan Heights.
-After the Israeli withdrawal attempts by local tourism services to restore the fort began, albeit in very slow progress and lack of funding.
+After the Israeli withdrawal, attempts by local tourism services to restore the fort began, albeit with very slow progress and lack of funding.

+During the 2024 Israeli invasion of Lebanon, UNESCO gave enhanced protection to 34 cultural sites in Lebanon including Beaufort Castle to safeguard it from damage.

 Construction

-Several of the great Crusader castles were built on spurs, using natural defences and fortifying the one access point.
-The setting of Beaufort plays a role in the defence of the site, but the terrain is only impassable on the north side.
+Several of the great Crusader castles were built on spurs, using natural defenses and fortifying the one access point.
+The setting of Beaufort plays a role in the defense of the site, but the terrain is only impassable on the north side.
 The Kurds extended the castle to include a slightly lower shelf of rock immediately to the east of the castle, thereby removing one of the routes of attack.
 Divided into two wards, one occupying the lower ground to the east, the castle is roughly triangular in shape and measures about 150 by 100 m.
 A keep or great tower was built against the west wall of the upper ward; the tower has a square plan and measures about 12 by 12 m.
 While it was common for keeps in Europe to be entered through the first floor, in Syria the convention was for a ground floor entrance as can be seen at Beaufort.